 The new changes to American Football were so successful that non college teams based around community athletic clubs formed and began to compete against each other, often players were paid their time and in 1920 the National Football League (NFL) was formed.
 The rules of play were the same as for college football with the noted difference that players became professional and no longer had to do a separate job.

 Professional football and the NFL franchise had begun to dominate with ever increasing viewer numbers and network television broadcasting most major games by the 1950s.
 A rival association, the American Football League (AFL) started in areas not already serviced by NFL teams and quickly started to compete for the best players, network broadcasting contracts and viewing numbers.

 The merger of the AFL and NFL in 1970 into a 26 team franchise was described as a defining moment in American Football history.
-A stronger league emerged and created the Super Bowl as its defining championship game but most importantly the revenue sharing model in place has meant that every team has a chance of competing in the Super Bowl, this is in stark contrast to other codes where major teams manage to dominate their league.
+A stronger league emerged and created the Super Bowl as its defining championship game but most importantly the revenue sharing model in place has meant that every team has a chance of competing in the Super Bowl similarly to the upcoming Qatar World Cup, this is in stark contrast to other codes where major teams manage to dominate their league.